Cecil Turtle: Tortoise Wins by a Hare

 Bob Clampett took Avery's scenario and altered it for his film Tortoise Wins by a Hare released on February 20, 1943.
 The title is an appropriate pun on "hair".
 Bugs again challenges Cecil to a race after viewing footage from their previous encounter two years earlier (which seems to depict Cecil as having won fairly instead of by cheating Bugs with his cousins).
 Bugs then goes to Cecil's tree home disguised as an old man (a parody of Bill Thompson's "Old Timer" character from the radio series Fibber McGee and Molly) to ask the turtle his secret.
 Cecil, not in the least bit fooled by the disguise remarks, "Clean livin', friend.
 Clean livin'...".
-And then reveals his streamlined shell lets him win, and produces a set of blueprints for his "air-flow chassis".
+Upon Bugs' continued insistence, Cecil claims that the "modern design" of his streamlined shell lets him win, whereas the design of the rabbit is "all wrong" due to the air resistance applied on the long ears.
+Cecil also produces a set of blueprints for his "air-flow chassis".
 The turtle ends the conversation with the comment, "Oh, and another thing...
 Rabbits aren't very bright, either!" just before slamming the door in the enraged bunny's face.
 Not getting the hint that the turtle's story is a humbug, Bugs builds the device and prepares for the race.